waweiwoowu/hanabi-iamjeff/2-player/Scores_Hunting_2-Player.md

 ### Conventions which are turned on
 * 5's Chop Move
 * 5 Pull
+  * Sometimes, you are allowed to do a 5 Pull at the start of the *Mid-Game*.

 ### Conventions which are turned off
 * One-Away Saves